-How to tell if your baby is tired (0 – 3 months)
+What are the signs baby is tired (0 – 3 months)?

 With many babies, by the time they are crying they are already overtired.
 By knowing the secret cues to look for, you’ll be able to get baby into bed before they get overtired.

 There are a few simple things to keep an eye out for.
 If your baby is aimlessly staring into the distance or yawning you can be pretty sure they need to be heading to the land of Nod.
 If bub is no longer interested in their toys or people around them, it’s also a cue to take them somewhere quiet and peaceful.

 Look out for jerky movements, sucking of fingers and fussing.
 Babies may just do one of these things, or ramp up to a few in a short period of time.